bmarsh9/bluehound/README.md

 # prereq
 ```
 1.)
+Run on linux host (pref ubuntu)
+2.)
+You need Sharphound data and neo4j installed (neo4j database doesnt need to be on the same host as bluehound.
+You will specifiy that config in database.config file.
+(Recommended: best to place on same host for speed and security - communicates over unencrypted channel to the neo4j database)
+3.)
 Clone the repo for the same folder structure
-2.)
+4.)
 Import data from Sharphound into neo4j
+5.)
+Now we can continue
 ```

 # install